 2 tablespoons seltzer water

-2. Mix together all of the ingredients in a bowl, adding the seltzer last and more lightly with your hands until uniform. don't worry that it looks to too runny because it will firm up in the refrigerator.
+2. Mix together all of the ingredients in a bowl, adding the seltzer last and more lightly with your hands until uniform.
+Don't worry that it looks too runny because it will firm up in the refrigerator.
 Cover and refrigerate while you make the soup.

-3. Put chicken thighs in a pot and add water until the chicken is submerged plus about 2 inches.
+3. Put chicken thighs in a pot and add water until the chicken is submerged plus about 2 more inches of water.
 Bring to a boil then, simmer for 30 minutes.
 (A double boiler works very well for this as it makes it easy to remove chicken, but if you do not have one a colander or spoon will work as well).

-4. Meanwhile, chop the onion, chop one carrot and one stalk of celery into inch wide or smaller pieces, and crush the garlic (or just sliced everything; it was easier and added more consistency to the total soup).
+4. Meanwhile, chop the onion, chop one carrot and one stalk of celery into inch wide or smaller pieces, and crush the garlic (or just slice everything; it was easier and added more consistency to the soup).

 7. Remove the chicken from the pot and strain the soup.
 Return the broth to the pot and add the onion, carrots and celery.
 (No need to strain it.
 Leave all the vegetables in the broth for added flavor) Bring to a boil then simmer for 10 minutes or until the vegetables are almost tender.

 9. Test the matzo balls with a fork.
-You should be able to insert it without feeling any change in pressure within.
+You should be able to insert the fork without feeling any change in pressure within.
 Transfer the balls to the soup pot with either a slotted spoon or tongs.
-Cover and let sit for 15 minutes so that they can absorb the flavor.
-Reheat if necessary
+Cover and let sit for 15 minutes so the matzo balls can absorb the flavor.
+Reheat if necessary.